Volume 74, no. 4 April 2018

 The first GPO was formed in New York City in 1910 to reduce hospitals’ costs by buying supplies in bulk.
 Under a cooperative business model, members paid dues to cover administrative costs, which by design were less than the savings from bulk discounts.
 This model worked well for 80 years.

-In 1987, Congress enacted the Safe Harbor provision (see p 3) exempting GPOs from criminal prosecution for taking kickbacks from suppliers.
+In 1986 and 1987, Congress enacted the Safe Harbor provision (see p 3) exempting GPOs from criminal prosecution for taking kickbacks from suppliers.
 After the Inspector General of the Dept. of Health and Human Services (Richard Kusserow from 1980-1992) implemented the provision in 1991, vendors and not hospitals began paying GPO “administrative” expenses, which were never supposed to exceed 3% of sales.
 Now GPOs extract a wide range of fees from the medical supply chain for the “privilege” of access to the market.
 Kickbacks (a.k.a. rebates, sharebacks, etc.) often exceed 50% of a supplier’s revenue for a single drug.
 The HHS IG office has not exerted its oversight authority in years.

 PBMs also are claiming coverage under anti-kickback safe harbors in order to assert control over outpatient drugs and devices.
 Their excessive fees and stranglehold over access has resulted in shortages of basic life-saving drugs, exorbitant prices, and quality problems, according to Physicians against Drug Shortages (PADS, https://tinyurl.com/yaq5lhau).
 Sole-source contracts, not Hurricane Maria, are responsible for gutting domestic supply capacity, writes Robert Campbell, M.D., of PADS.